Modifying Parenting Time & Alimony

 What is a Modification After Divorce?

-Simply put, a modification is a change to the divorce ruling.
 Some orders are more difficult to change than others.
-Modifying custody and alimony are possible.
-That request to modify, though, comes with a burden of proof.
-That means it’s on you to justify to the court why it should approve your request to modify the previous arrangement.
+Modifying custody and alimony is possible.
+The request to modify, though, comes with a burden of proof.
+You must justify to the court why it should change the previous arrangement.

 When to File for a Modification

-A request for modifying custody and alimony is filed when circumstances change considerably.
 It is important to be precise when filing requests for modification.
 Incorrect applications will be denied by the court.
+This means they will not be considered.

-Also, be aware the court has an inclination to deny any modification request that does not have very strong supporting evidence.
+Also, be aware the court has an inclination to deny any modification request that does not have strong supporting evidence.

-Five Common Types of Modification Requests
+Five Common Modification Requests

 Modification of Maintenance